f5devcentral/tmos-cloudinit/README.md

 | phone_home_url_verify_tls | true | If the phone_home_url uses TLS, verify the host certificate. |
 | phone_home_cli | cli command | CLI command to run when this modules completes successfully. |

 #### Warning: f5-declarative-onboarding and f5-appsvcs-extension do not support the use of route domains at this time.
 You should disable route domain support when attempting to use f5-declarative-onboarding and f5-appsvcs-extension declarations

-If f5-declarative-onboarding is disbaled by setting `do_enabled` to false, the device onboarding configuration will contine as described in the OpenStack meta_data.json and network_data.json files. f5-appsvcs-extension declarations can be applied with or without f5-declarative-onboarding being enabled.
+If f5-declarative-onboarding is disabled by setting `do_enabled` to false, the device onboarding configuration will continue as described in the OpenStack meta_data.json and network_data.json files. f5-appsvcs-extension declarations can be applied with or without f5-declarative-onboarding being enabled.

 ### userdata usage ###